creationix/howtonode.org/articles/control_flow.markdown

  - Get a list of articles.
  - Read in and parse the articles.
  - Get a list of authors.
- - Read in and parse the arthors.
+ - Read in and parse the authors.
- - Get a list of haml templates.
+ - Get a list of HAML templates.
- - Read in all the haml templates.
+ - Read in all the HAML templates.
  - Get a list of static resource files.
  - Read in the static files.
  - Write article html pages.